michael105/slterm/README.md

 ..
 Did split the sourcefile (one big file with several thousand lines) into smaller pieces.
-Hopefully hacking st is in the future a little bit more conveniant.
+About 50% rewritten.

 ---